XDracam/unity-corelibrary/Documentation/02_corelib-basics.md

     private void Awake()
     {
         if (Player.Instance != null)
+            throw new WrongSingletonUsageException(
-            throw new Exception("Already a player component in the scene!");
+                "Already a player component in the scene!");
         Player.Instance = this;

         /* ... */